• Skip to primary navigation

 • In the meantime, make the pesto.

-• Add almonds, cubed cheese, oil, salt, and lemon juice and pulse until the desired consistency is achieved.
+• Add ingredients: Depending on the food processor, you might need to chop the almonds roughly.
+Add almonds, cubed cheese, oil, salt, and lemon juice, and pulse until the desired consistency is achieved.
 You will need to scrape the walls of the food processor a couple of times in between.
+Adjust the taste with more salt and a few drops of lemon juice.

-• Serve sprinkled with more Parmesan.
+• Serve sprinkled with more Parmesan (Note 3).

 Nutrition